 These efforts are being led by the first-of-its-kind UC Berkeley Food Security Committee made up of student, professional staff, faculty, and administrator leadership.
 The first phase of our model was to establish our committee and develop the emergency infrastructure that was needed to support students experiencing chronic food need.
 The emergency model includes two key efforts:

 - The Food Assistance Program via our Financial Aid & Scholarships Office which provides real dollars to students who have maximized their financial aid packages and have additional need for food support.

-- The UC Berkeley Food Pantry which is an emergency relief food supply for all students, graduate and undergraduate.
+- The UC Berkeley Food Pantry which is an emergency relief food supply for all students, graduate and undergraduate, and Berkeley staff members.